 Dr. Phone Fix named 10th Fastest Growing Company in Canada in the Globe and Mail’s 5th Annual Rankings

-The Globe and Mail released its rankings of 425 Companies on its website and feature them along with editorial coverage in the October issue of Report on Business magazine.
-The rankings are based on a three-year revenue growth rate.
+The rankings of 425 companies are based on a three-year revenue growth rate.
+They were released on its website with editorial overage in the October issue of Report on Business magazine.

 Dr. Phone Fix founder and CEO Piyush Sawhney says, “To be ranked #10 out of 425 of Canada’s top growing companies is an amazing honour.
 We feel truly grateful for the Globe’s recognition of our explosive growth.
 Our success is rooted in our passion for remarkable customer service.
 Cell phones are a scientific marvel which play an integral role in our daily lives, and we are pleased to provide the best service and price to Canadians across the country.”